 Peter Rabbit Afternoon Tea at Le Méridien Piccadilly

 A hotel renowned for its creative family offerings, Le Méridien Piccadilly have launched a new children’s afternoon tea inspired by everyone’s favourite woodland tale, Peter Rabbit.
 Children and adults alike can enjoy seeing their favourite childhood story come to life through food, with a selection of sweet and savoury Beatrix Potter-inspired treats to delve into.
 Begin with Mr McGregor’s garden: vegetables from Peter’s garden scramble cooked up inside a mini baguette, and Caught In A Twist: a sun-dried tomato pinwheel.
 Next up is the sweet stuff, which includes a chamomile mousse inside an edible chocolate pot, a strawberry ganache and Every Bunny’s Favourite, a carrot cake. £35 for adults, £25 for children.
 Available Monday-Sunday 12.30-5pm; terraceonpicadilly.com

 Children’s Easter Afternoon Tea at Fortnum & Mason

 Since they started serving tea back in 1926, Fortnum & Mason have become iconic in the afternoon tea sphere.
-Little ones will love their special Easter version, served in their pretty Diamond Jubilee Salon in their Piccadilly flagship store.
-Alongside the usual array of child-friendly finger sandwiches and scones will be a specially created patisserie plate of mini chocolate easter eggs, chocolate and passionfruit marshmallow, raspberry and white chocolate jelly and jammy dodger biscuits. £26pp.
+Little ones will love their child-friendly version, served in the pretty Diamond Jubilee Salon in their Piccadilly flagship store.
+On the menu they’ll find a selection of plain and fruit scones, and cakes including a pink meringue, mini dark chocolate cake and Jammy Dodger biscuit.
 Book by calling 020 7734 8040 or emailing [email protected]

 Kids’ Sci-Fi Tea at the Ampersand